SpaghettiHub/maas/src/maas-offline-docs/src/src/how-to-enable-dhcp-5132.md

 To enable MAAS-managed DHCP via the MAAS UI:

-1. Select *Subnets* > <desired VLAN> > *Reserved ranges* > *Reserved dynamic range*.
+1. Select *Subnets* > *desired VLAN* > *Configure DHCP*.

-2. Enter a *Start IP address* and an *End IP address*.

-3. Select *Reserve* > *Configure DHCP*.
-You will see a new screen.

-4. The options *MAAS provides DHCP* and *Provide DHCP from a rack controller* will be pre-selected.
+2. The options *MAAS provides DHCP* and *Provide DHCP from a rack controller* will be pre-selected.

-5. If you accept these options, you may need to choose a *Rack controller*.
+3. If you accept these options, you may need to choose a *Rack controller*.

-6. If you choose *Relay to another VLAN*, you will need to choose the target VLAN.
+4. If you choose *Relay to another VLAN*, you will need to choose the target VLAN.

-7. Under *Reserved dynamic range*, you may have to select a subnet from the drop-down.
+5. Under *Reserved dynamic range*, you may have to select a subnet from the drop-down.

-8. Select *Configure DHCP* for your changes to be registered with MAAS.
+6. Select *Configure DHCP* for your changes to be registered with MAAS.

 ## Create an IP range (UI)